The shares of Gujarat Alkalies And Chemicals Ltd. were trading at Rs. 604.35, up by 9.5% in today’s trading session.

 Gujarat Alkalies and Chemicals Ltd. (GACL) is a company that manufactures industrial chemical products.
 With a production capacity of 1087 TPD, it is one of India’s largest producers of Caustic Soda.

-The Company’s product basket includes Caustic Soda (Lye, Flakes / Prills), Liquid Chlorine, Hydrochloric Acid, Chloromethanes, Hydrogen Peroxide, Caustic Potash (Lye & Flakes), Potassium Carbonate, Aluminium Chloride, Phosphoric Acid, Chlorinated Paraffin, Poly Aluminium Chloride (various grades), Chlorotoluene, sodium Chlorate, etc.
+The Company’s product basket includes Caustic Soda (Lye, Flakes / Prills), Liquid Chlorine, Hydrochloric Acid, Chloromethanes, Hydrogen Peroxide, Caustic Potash (Lye & Flakes), Potassium Carbonate, Aluminium Chloride, Phosphoric Acid, Chlorinated Paraffin, Poly Aluminium Chloride (various grades), Chlorotoluene, sodium Chlorate, etc. As of today’s date, this is Gujarat Alkalies And Chemicals share price

 The shares of Gujarat Narmada Valley Fertilizers & Chemicals Ltd. were trading at Rs.405.65, up by 4.8% in today’s trading session.

-The share price of Gujarat Narmada Valley Fertilizers & Chemicals Ltd. has increased by 22.17% in the last one month.
+The share price of Gujarat Narmada Valley Fertilizers & Chemicals Ltd. has increased by 22.17% in the last month.

 The company deals in a chemical known as Toluene diisocyanate (TDI), and the price of this chemical has been steadily rising.
 The company has a domestic market share of 66% in Toluene diisocyanate (TDI) and 15% in acetic acid.